C3 – Total water use in the Republic of Armenia

 Energy, (million m3) (ISIC 35) 16,8

-Figure 3– Water use by economic activity grouping in the Republic of Armenia (2022)
+Figure 3 – Water use by types of economic activity in the Republic of Armenia (2022)

 Data sources: